jtjacques/mturk-manage/README.md

 The tool broadly replicates the functionality and layout of the discontinued interface, and is designed to be familiar to those who have previous experience managing HITs.

-**There is nothing to install.** The interface runs *locally* in the browser, and has only two external dependencies, [jQuery and jQuery UI](https://code.jquery.com) and the [Amazon AWS SDK](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-the-jssdk.html), which are loaded automatically.
+**There is nothing to install.** The interface runs *locally* in the browser, and has only three external dependencies, the [Amazon AWS SDK](https://aws.amazon.com/sdk-for-browser/), [jQuery and jQuery UI](https://code.jquery.com/), and [AlaSQL](http://alasql.org/), which are loaded automatically.

+## Security

+To minimise the security implications of automatically downloading and including third-party code, all external dependencies include an `SHA-512` `integrity` property to allow the browser to ensure they have not been tampered with.

+To minimise the risk of your credentials being leaked, it is recommended that this tool is used with a browser that supports the [Subresource Integrity](https://www.w3.org/TR/SRI/) mechanism.
+At the time of writing the integrity of external resources is currently validated by [Chrome](https://www.google.com/chrome/), [Firefox](https://firefox.com/), and [Opera](https://www.opera.com/).

 **While the management console does not store credentials, or send them to any third party, you accept all liability for the security of your access credentials when using them with this tool.**

-Guidance on limiting the access of your credentials is offered in the *Login* section.
+Additional guidance on limiting the access of your credentials is offered in the *Login* section.

 # Usage
 Download [mturk-manage.html](https://github.com/jtjacques/mturk-manage/releases) to your local file storage, and open the file in your browser.